International Programmes 2025/2026

 University location

 Freiburg im Breisgau is a city in south-western Germany on the edge of the Black Forest.
 Freiburg was founded by Konrad and Duke Bertold III of Zähringen in 1120 as a free market town – hence its name, which translates to "free town".
-Freiburg holds a central position in Europe at the trijunction of Switzerland, France, and Germany, and is the city with the most hours of sunshine per year in Germany.
+Freiburg holds a central position in Europe at the border triangle of Switzerland, France, and Germany, and is the city with the most hours of sunshine per year in Germany.
 It is nestled in one of the oldest cultural landscapes north of the Alps, a location which has had an unmistakable influence on the town.
 The university plays an essential part in the quality of life in Freiburg; both in the academic sphere and in the perception of the general public, the activities of the university are of central importance.
 Since its founding, teaching, learning and research have formed an indivisible whole.

 With approx. 230,000 inhabitants, Freiburg has a friendly size, offering the safe surroundings of a smaller city whilst at the same time excelling in terms of culture, shopping and infrastructure.
 Both the inhabitants and the city government of Freiburg attach great importance to ecological values and sustainable development.
 This "green city" atmosphere influences many aspects of city life – from the numerous cyclists on the streets to cutting-edge solar energy research.
 Surrounded by the beautiful landscapes of the Black Forest and the wine-growing regions of the Rhine Valley, Freiburg is a popular destination for tourism and leisure activities.